w3f/Grants-Program/applications/Maki.md

 * Project with background processing of files and websocket messaging for communication between multiple applications.

-* Different DDD projects with back-end(s) (HTTP API, written with .NetCore and Entity) and UI app(s) (web-app), multiple databases and mecanisms for back-end communication if/when needed.
+* Different DDD projects with back-end(s) (HTTP API, written with .NetCore and Entity) and UI app(s) (web-app), multiple databases and mechanisms for back-end communication if/when needed.

 * Multiple other projects and PoC, mostly with backend technologies (Java, C++, C#)